 Training: Will the employee need to go through additional training?

-Equal Opportunities, Bullying and Harassment: since the Equality Act 2010, Employers have obligations towards both job applicants and employees to offer equal opportunities and not discriminate against protected characteristics.
+Equal Opportunities policy, Bullying and Harassment: since the Equality Act 2010, Employers have obligations towards both job applicants and employees to offer equal opportunities and not discriminate against protected characteristics.

 Computer, email and internet use: whether an employee accesses company material on a company or personal computer, procedures must be followed.